Online mental wellbeing resources

 Student Space is here for students through coronavirus and is available to all higher education students across England and Wales.
 Student Space is a trusted place to:

-Access a dedicated freephone number which is open from 4pm to 11pm, offering listening support, information and onward signposting for students.
+For phone support, call on 0808 189 5260.
+This is a freephone number, open from 4pm to 11pm, offering listening support, information and onward signposting.

-Access the webchat from 4pm to 11pm every day to talk to a trained supporter who will listen and help you talk through any issues you are experiencing.
+Access the Student Space webchat from 4pm to 11pm every day to talk to a trained supporter who will listen and help you talk through any issues you are experiencing.

-To start a conversation, text ‘STUDENT’ to 85258.
+To start a conversation via text support, text ‘STUDENT’ to 85258.
 Get 24/7 support from a trained volunteer.
 It’s free, confidential and anonymous.
 Whether you’re experiencing depression, anxiety, loneliness or relationship issues, they are here to listen and support you.

 Every Mind Matters